 The Todo Noise Application

-In this tutorial we will build a simple application, which shows the most common type of distributed interaction: i.e. remote monitoring and control, you will need to implement your own application.
+In this tutorial we will build a simple distributed audio application, which illustrates the most common type of distributed interaction you will need to implement in your own applications: i.e. remote monitoring and control.

 User Story

-The application purposely privileges the point of view of a user in a working situation (i.e. developer, designer, composer or performer) rather than the point of view of the end user (e.g. participant, audience).
-Indeed, while the later is generally be very specific to the application or artwork, the former generally requires properties and features that are quite common.
-As such the application is composed of two different types of clients: the player
+The application purposely privileges the point of view of a user in a working situation (e.g. developer, designer, composer or performer) rather than the point of view of the end user (e.g. participant, audience).
+Indeed, while the later is most of the time very specific to the application or artwork, the former generally requires some properties and features that are relatively common.
+To illustrate these two roles, the application is composed of two different types of clients: the player and the controller.

 - It can trigger a sound.